jbachorik/jafar/README.md

 JFR this takes around 1 second as compared to cca.
 7 seconds using JMC parser.
 The JDK `jfr` tool will run out of memory, but to be fair it is trying to print the full content of each event.

+### Building
+First, retrieve the binary resources via `./get_resources.sh` Then, build the project with `./gradlew shadowJar`

-After the project is build via `./gradlew shadowJar` you can run the demo app with:
+Now, you can run the demo app with:
 ```shell
 # The Jafar parser
 java -jar demo/build/libs/demo-all.jar [jafar|jmc|jfr] path_to_jfr.jfr